Mexico sees diminished threat of U.S. tariffs after effort to curb migration

 “They had a more rigid stance, this time it was different.
 There was recognition that promises have been met on our side,” Lopez Obrador said.

-Reporting by Daina Beth Solomon, additional reporting by Miguel Angel Lopez; Editing by Frank Jack Daniel and Howard Goller
+Reporting by Daina Beth Solomon, additional reporting by Miguel Angel Lopez; Editing by Frank Jack Daniel, Howard Goller and Sonya Hepinstall